rickydevit/neutrino-kernel/README.md

 - [ ] 🌳 **Basic kernel**
     - [x] **Kernel Services**
         *The kernel services functions are used to provide a easier to way to interface the kernel and the drivers.
-These functions will NOT be available to the user space.*
+These functions will NOT be available to the user space.
+Also enables kernel components to log and throw fatal exceptions with [specific codes](/utils/documentation/KernelService%20Fatal%20Codes.md)*
     - [x] **GDT setup**
         *Null descriptor; 32 bit code and data descriptors; 64 bit code and data descriptors.
 More descriptors will be added when required.*
     - [x] **IDT setup**